wpilibsuite/frc-docs/source/docs/software/vscode-overview/creating-robot-program.rst

 Creating a New WPILib Project
 -----------------------------

 Once we've decided on a base class, we can create our new robot project.
 Bring up the Visual Studio Code command palette with :kbd:`Ctrl+Shift+P`.
 Then, type "WPILib" into the prompt.
-Since all WPILib commands start with "WPILib," this will bring up the list of WPILib-specific VS Code commands.
+Since all WPILib commands start with "WPILib", this will bring up the list of WPILib-specific VS Code commands.
 Now, select the :guilabel:`Create a new project` command:

 .. image:: images/creating-robot-program/create-new-project.png
    :alt: Highlights the "WPILib: Create a new project" command.